Honda to commence battery sharing service for e-three wheelers in India next year | Headlines

 The 10.3 kg battery with around 50.26 voltage can be charged in about five hours.

-Honda noted that the new vertical tries to address rising air pollution in India and helps in utilisation of renewable energy and to actively pursue electrification of the transportation sector, which accounts for approximately 20 per cent of the nation's greenhouse gas emissions.
+Honda noted that the new vertical tries to address rising air pollution in India and helps in the utilization of renewable energy and actively pursue electrification of the transportation sector, which accounts for approximately 20 percent of the nation's greenhouse gas emissions.

 In urban areas, these rickshaws are powered mainly by CNG (compressed natural gas) and have been a key challenge for electrification.